Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

-Flowers and Berries
+Flowers and Berries of the Plant

-The berries have a sticky pulp which is important in the distribution of the seeds.
+The berries have a sticky pulp, which is important in the distribution of the seeds.
 When a bird eats the berries, the seeds pass undigested through its digestive tract, still inside their sticky covering.
 They are released into a new area in the bird's droppings.
-If they land in a suitable spot on a tree they can germinate and send haustoria into their host.
+If they land in a suitable spot on a tree, they germinate and send haustoria into their host.
 In Europe, the mistle thrush eats mistletoe berries as part of its diet, while in Australia the mistletoe bird does the same thing.

-Does Mistletoe Damage its Host?
+Does Mistletoe Damage Its Host?

 Mistletoe may or may not damage its host.
-A large host with only a few mistletoe clumps may not be significantly affected by the parasite, but a small host with lots of mistletoe clumps can be seriously weakened and may eventually die.
+A large host with only a few mistletoe clumps may not be significantly affected by the parasite, but a small host with lots of clumps can be seriously weakened and may eventually die.
 Most people consider the parasite to be a pest, except perhaps at Christmas when the tradition of kissing under the mistletoe is enjoyed.

 Is Mistletoe Poisonous?

-The Life of a Dodder
+The Life and Effects of a Dodder Plant

 Dodder seeds germinate in the soil, just like the seeds of non-parasitic flowering plants.
-The young dodder detects organic compounds that are released into the air by nearby plants and grows towards one of them, which becomes the dodder's host.
+The young dodder detects organic compounds that are released into the air by nearby plants and grows towards one of them, which becomes the parasite's host.
 In a sense, the dodder is "smelling" its possible hosts, although unlike us it isn't perceiving the smells consciously.
 Nevertheless, it responds to the smell by changing its behavior, just as we often do when we detect a new odor.
 The dodder may grow around multiple plants and can have more than one host.
-Once it has found a host the dodder's roots die.
+Once it has found a host, the parasite's roots die.

 The Problem of Parasitism